Autonomous University of Madrid: Administrative organisation

 UAM's collective government bodies are the University Assembly, The Board of Governors, and The Social Board.
-The University Assembly is made out of 153 full professors, 84 students, 27 hired, associate, or emeritus professors, 27 members of the non-teaching personnel, 9 research or teaching trainees, the rector, the secretary-general, and the manager.
+The University Assembly is made up of 153 full professors, 84 students, 27 hired, associate, or emeritus professors, 27 members of the non-teaching personnel, 9 research or teaching trainees, the rector, the secretary-general, and the manager.
 It is the highest representative body of the university.
 It elaborates the university's general guidelines, changes or passes a new university charter, elects twenty members of the Board of Governors, and elects the university Ombudsman.

 The Board of Governors is the ordinary governmental body of the university.
 It controls and passes regulations on most of the university's academic, personnel, and administrative issues.
-It is composed of the rector, the secretary-general, the manager, 20 members elected by the assembly according to its composition, all the deans and the head of the polytechnic school, 7 heads of department, a head of research institute, 15 members designated by the rector and three members of the Social Board.
+It is composed of the rector, the secretary-general, the manager, 20 members elected by the assembly according to its composition, all the deans and the head of the polytechnic school, 7 heads of department, a head of a research institute, 15 members designated by the rector and three members of the Social Board.

-The Social Board is the body responsible for the relations between university and society.
+The Social Board is the body responsible for the relations between the university and society.
 Its members are designated by trade unions, the municipality of Madrid, employers unions, companies related to the university, the Madrid Assembly and the Board of Governors of the university.
 It also oversees the universities financial activities and passes the university budget.
 Its current chairman is Manuel Pizarro.

 Faculties are headed by a dean, whilst the responsible of the polytechnic school is called head.
 They are elected in the same way as the rector and have also a limit of two four-year terms.
-They are aided by vice-deans or deputy heads.
+They are aided by vice deans or deputy heads.
 They are overseen by a faculty or school board.
-Departments are led by the head of department and overseen by the department council.
+Departments are led by the head of the department and overseen by the department council.